Authress-Engineering/AWS-Route53-EIP-Config/README.md

 </p>

 Creates an AWS Config rule to detect route53 records pointing at ip addresses that are no longer in use.
 Deploy using the AWS Service application repository.
+Designed to detect records pointing at removed EIPs which would allow for a domain takeover.

 Route 53 EIP config rule in [AWS Service application repository]()